observatorycontrolsystem/observatorycontrolsystem.github.io/deployment/obs_portal_setup.md

 3. Add a Proposal Membership: Each Proposal should have at least one PI, who will be able manage the proposal's COIs, including adding and removing COIs and setting limits on how much of the proposal's allocated observing time they can use.
 To add this initial PI, select the **proposal** and **user** by ID using the search button, and then select a **role** of Principle Investigator.
 The **time limit** field is used to limit the specific user to a specific amount of time they are allowed to use on that proposal, with the defalt of -1 being no limit.

 All users that are members should now by able to submit Observing Requests specifying this newly created proposal.
-New user accounts can be requested by users by using the Observation Portal's registration form, and the superuser/administrator can approve those accounts.
+New user accounts can be requested by users by using the Observation Portal's registration form, and then activated via that user's email.
 Those accounts will then need to be added onto a proposal to be able to submit Observation Requests and see the proposals data.
 A PI can also invite new members to join their proposal even if that user does not yet have an account in the Observation Portal - that user will receive an email letting they know that they have been invited to join, and that they can register an account.